You are here:

 Some things that people frequently do that are not legal include:

 - Mixing pesticides with other pesticides or ingredients, which can be dangerous and is unlikely to work well.

-- Using pool or food-grade diatomaceous earth as a pesticide - this type of diatomaceous earth can harm you when you breathe it in.
-The pesticide version uses a different size of diatoms, which reduces the hazard.
+- Using diatomaceous earth that is not a registered pesticide product - this type of diatomaceous earth may harm you when you breathe it in.
+The pesticide version uses a different sized diatom, which can reduce the hazard.

 - Using rubbing alcohol – this compound vaporizes quickly, is flammable and has caused numerous house fires when used to control bed bugs.

 - Using carbon dioxide, propane, helium or other unregistered gases to fumigate bed bugs, even if it's just in an enclosed bag

 - They are not registered and can lead to dangerous low-oxygen situations or cause an explosion.

 - Using a pesticide in a way that doesn’t follow the label.
 For bed bugs, people are sometimes tempted to: